Open Enrollment Guide 2026

 Enrollment in the VSP Premier Plan requires that all dependents enrolled in medical coverage be enrolled in the VSP Premier Plan.

-Select your plan and follow the instructions in SF My Hub.
+Select your plan and follow the instructions for enrollment through SF My Hub.

 Step 5 - Dental Benefits